 Requests for new area Resident Permit Parking schemes will not form part of this review programme.
-Minor alterations to relatively small areas of existing Resident Permit Parking restrictions may be considered appropriate for inclusion within this programme.
+Minor alterations to relatively small areas of Resident Permit Parking restrictions may be considered appropriate for inclusion within this programme, on the basis that development of the proposals will follow the same timeline, resourcing and expectations as the rest of the programme.

 Current Position - a.
-Objections to Traffic Regulation Order: 2022B programme
+Objections to 2023A Programme

-3.2 Approval was given by the Sub-Committee in September 2022 to carry out investigations at various locations, following requests that the Council had received for new or amended waiting restrictions.
-The report is available here.

-Investigations were carried out and a recommendation for each scheme was shared with ward councillors between 14th November and 5th December 2022 for their comments.

-3.3 A further report to the Sub-Committee in January 2023 (available here) sought approval for officers to conduct a statutory consultation for these recommended schemes.

-The statutory consultation took place between 23rd February and 16th March 2023.
-The feedback received during this consultation, alongside the related scheme drawings, is contained in Appendix 1.

-Three petitions were received, relating to the proposals in this programme.
-These have been referenced in Appendix 1 and summarised in Appendix 2.

-3.4 The statutory consultation process is a consultation with the public and other statutory consultees to create and seal a Traffic Regulation Order.
+- 3.2.
+Approval was given by the Sub-Committee in March 2023 to carry out investigations at various locations, following requests that the Council had received for new or amended waiting restrictions.
+The report is available here. - Investigations were carried out and a recommendation for each scheme was shared with Ward Councillors between 10th and 26th May 2023 for their comments. - 3.3.
+A further report to the Sub-Committee in June 2023 (available here) sought approval for officers to conduct a statutory consultation for these recommended schemes.
+The statutory consultation took place between 10th and 31st August 2023.
+The feedback received during this consultation, alongside the related scheme drawings, is contained in Appendix 1. - A petition has been received, relating to a proposal in this programme.
+This has been referenced in Appendix 1 and summarised in Appendix 2. - 3.4.
+The statutory consultation process is a consultation with the public and other statutory consultees to create and seal a Traffic Regulation Order.
 Traffic Regulation Orders underlie on-street restrictions and allow them to be implemented and enforced.